userify/ucrypt/README.md

                             output_file or - for STDOUT
       --keygen              generate an encryption key.
       --key KEY             provide encryption/decryption key.
-      --base_config BASE_CONFIG
-                            provide path to base_config.cfg.
+      --keyfile KEYFILE     provide path to keyfile

     Data will be read from STDIN and output to STDOUT.
-If no key is provided, one will be read from base_config. (base_config file location defaults to /opt /userify-server/base_config.cfg.)
+If no key is provided, one will be read from keyfile. (keyfile file location defaults to /opt /userify-server/base_config.cfg.)